-Householders and businesses can reduce their landfill gate fees by being careful with what they do with their waste.
+Householders and businesses can reduce their landfill fees by being careful with what they do with their waste.
 By sorting rubbish and sending it to an appropriate recycling facility instead of the landfill, people can avoid paying the levy.

 - An initial rate of $20 per tonne for the first 2 years